Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic dynamical systems: Examples and discussions

 \subsubsection{Comparison of F2NARX with SGP-F-NARX}

-For the SGP-F-NARX method, cross-validation is employed to select the optimal parameters, which are found to be $[T,\varepsilon_{\lambda}]=[1\ \text{s},~0.99]$.
+For the SGP-F-NARX method, a 5-fold cross-validation was performed on the training data set containing 50 training time histories to select the optimal parameters, which are found to be $[T,\varepsilon_{\lambda}]=[1\ \text{s},~0.99]$.
 Fig.~\ref{Ex2_fig_diff_methods} presents the prediction error and computational time of both SGP-F-NARX and the proposed F2NARX method under varying training dataset sizes.
 For each training dataset size, the training samples are randomly selected from the 10,000 trajectories, and the remaining trajectories are used for performance evaluation.

 As shown in the left panel of Fig.~\ref{Ex2_fig_diff_methods}, the mean prediction error $\bar{\epsilon}$ decreases for both methods as the training dataset size increases.
-Across all training set sizes, both SGP-F-NARX and F2NARX produce prediction errors of the same order of magnitude, while F2NARX consistently achieving lower errors.
-The right panel of Fig.~\ref{Ex2_fig_diff_methods} highlights a significant advantage of F2NARX in predicting time, demonstrating about two order of magnitude reduction compared to SGP-F-NARX.
+Across all training set sizes, both SGP-F-NARX and F2NARX produce prediction errors of the same order of magnitude, while F2NARX consistently achieves lower errors.
+The right panel of Fig.~\ref{Ex2_fig_diff_methods} highlights a significant advantage of F2NARX in prediction time, demonstrating about two orders of magnitude reduction compared to SGP-F-NARX.
 Specifically, F2NARX is 63, 142, and 198 times faster than SGP-F-NARX when making predictions with 25, 50, and 100 training samples, respectively.
 Furthermore, with 50 training samples, F2NARX is approximately 3,000 times faster than the finite element model.